ryanpeek/wateRshedTools/README.md

 ## README

-This is a custom package of random scripts used for watershed analysis.
-It is certainly likely to break, and it may even work.
+This is a custom package of random scripts mainly used for watershed analysis.
+It is certainly likely to break, but it may work!
 To which degree depends on your system and how much chocolate you've consumed.
-I make no guarantees to support or address anything contained herein. :)
+I make no guarantees to support or address anything contained herein.
+This is largely a personal "play" package I'm using to learn more about package development.
+It will likely take the place of my `.Rprofile` script in the near future.

 ### To Install